Who are we?

 Dr Michelle Haslam is a clinical psychologist with over 8 years experience of working with people with complex attachment related difficulties and addictions.
 She is also an ex-resident of Nagarjuna Kadampa Meditation Centre who began whistleblowing in March 2019.
 Her most popular video is ‘How I believe the New Kadampa Tradition hooks you in through your trauma and then retraumatises you’.
 Michelle’s workplaces now remain confidential after attacks from senior New Kadampa Tradition members via her workplace the day after her psychological analysis of the NKT went viral.
 Michelle now has a special interest in indoctrination, cultic dynamics and cultic abuse.
 She is a member of the International Cultic Studies Association.

 Tenzin Peljor was a member of The New Kadampa Tradition for 4 years.
 He was a teacher and was ordained.
 He remains a monk but does not practice within the NKT.
 Tenzin runs various websites that assist people in finding information on abuse in Buddhist groups: info Buddhism and the Buddhism Controversies blog.
 He is a member of the German Buddhist Monastic Association (DBO).
 You can watch Tenzin talk with Michelle about his experience of indoctrination here and about recruitment here.
 Tenzins written testimony is here.
 Tenzin has suffered extensive character assassination as a result of his work.
 The NKT were successful in banning him from editing their Wikipedia page due to the argument that he had too much trauma to be trusted.

 Christian Szurko is a spiritual abuse recovery specialist who has worked with many ex-members of high demand groups, including the NKT.
 He is director of DialogueCentreUK, offering information, understanding and help about high-demand religious or political groups and the effects of involvement with them.
 Christian mentored Michelle during her whistleblowing process.
+Christian is especially interested in educating people about the potential dangers of practicing meditation within a cultic environment.
 You can see Michelle talk to Christian about recovery here.
-Christian is especially interested in educating people about the potential dangers of practicing meditation within a cultic environment.
+Chris Shelton interviews Christian on his channel Sensibly Speaking.
+Christian talks to Chris about first steps in helping someone out of a destructive group.